brettambrose/udacity-nd-data-eng-aws-proj-airflow-pipelines/README.md

 Example:

-C:\Users\USERNAME.aws
+C:\Users\USERNAME\.aws

-C:\Users\USERNAME.aws\config ... will need to be populated with your access key and secrets, and should look like:
+C:\Users\USERNAME\.aws\config ... will need to be populated with your access key and secrets, and should look like:
 <pre>
 [default]
 [default]